 High Availability

-Microsoft Fabric ensures high availability of applications by automatically detecting and recovering from failures.
+Microsoft Fabric ensures the high availability of applications by automatically detecting and recovering from failures.
 It monitors application health and takes necessary actions to maintain service reliability.

 Scalability